-I am best able to support students who work on applied evolutionary ecology of plants and/or fungi.
-My lab does extensive work in forest ecosystems, as well as in grasslands and highly managed ecosystems, in both tropical (especially Latin America) and California ecosystems.
+I am best able to support students who work on applied evolutionary ecology of plants and/or fungi, especially fungi that cause disease.
+My lab does extensive work in wild forest ecosystems and grassland ecosystems, as well as in highly managed (agricultural, urban, forest) ecosystems, in both tropical- and mediterranean-climate ecosystems.
 Work in my lab includes observational and manipulative experiments, blends laboratory and field research, and strives to connect practice to theory.

-Although my lab is focused on applied ecology, my students are expected to develop a significant social science component to their dissertation, in addition to an applied ecology focus.
-I am particularly interested in supporting students with scholarly interests in inquiry-based and experiential learning as part of their dissertation work.
+Although my lab is focused on applied ecology, students in Environmental Studies are expected to develop a significant social science component to their dissertation, in addition to an applied ecology focus.
+Social science areas that my students have pursued include environmental policy, decision-making, resource management, risk assessment, and the scholarship of teaching and learning.

 If you are interested in applying to join the Gilbert Lab, please send me an email (email@example.com) describing